eclipse-langium/langium-website/hugo/content/docs/ast-types.md

 ---
-title: "AST Type Inference"
+title: "Semantic Model Inference"
 weight: 200
 ---

 When AST nodes are created during the parsing of a document, they are given a type.
 The language grammar dictates the shape of those types and how they might be related to each other.
-There are two ways by which Langium derives AST types from the grammar, by **[inference](#inferred-types)** and by **[declaration](#declared-types)**.
+All types form the *semantic model* of your language.
+There are two ways by which Langium derives semantic model types from the grammar, by **[inference](#inferred-types)** and by **[declaration](#declared-types)**.

 *Inference* is the default behavior in Langium.
-During the generation of the AST types, Langium infers the possible types directly from the grammar rules.
+During the generation of the semantic model types, Langium infers the possible types directly from the grammar rules.
 While this is a powerful approach for simple languages and prototypes, it is not recommended for more mature languages since minimal changes in the grammar can easily lead to breaking changes.

-To minimize the chance of breaking changes, Langium introduces *declared types* where the AST types are explicitly defined by the user in the grammar via a *TypeScript-like* syntax.
+To minimize the chance of breaking changes, Langium introduces *declared types* where the semantic model types are explicitly defined by the user in the grammar via a *TypeScript-like* syntax.

-In the following, we detail how grammar rules shape the AST via inference and declaration.
+In the following, we detail how grammar rules shape the semantic model via inference and declaration.

 ## Inferred Types
-*Inferred types* result from letting Langium infer the types of AST nodes from the grammar rules.
-Let's have a look at how various rules shape the AST:
+*Inferred types* result from letting Langium infer the types of the nodes from the grammar rules.
+Let's have a look at how various rules shape these type definitions:

 ### Parser Rules
 The simplest way to write a parser rule is as follows:
 ```
 X: name=ID;
 ```
-With this syntax, Langium will **infer** the type of the AST node to be generated when parsing the rule.
-By convention, the type of the AST node will be named after the name of the rule, resulting in this **TypeScript interface** in the AST:
+With this syntax, Langium will **infer** the type of the node to be generated when parsing the rule.
+By convention, the type of the node will be named after the name of the rule, resulting in this **TypeScript interface** in the semantic model:
 ```
 interface X extends AstNode {
     name: string